AusDTO/service-handbook/_capability/9-deployment/index.md

 ### Indications that you're operating at level 2

  - Deployments are completely automated for all components of the system, and don't require any intervention from any internal or external team members.
-This puts the control of flow of features in the hands of the team who have the most empathy for the users.
+This puts the control of feature delivery in the hands of the team who have the most empathy for the users.
  - There are no impacts to the users when new features are released.
-Deployments happen instantaneously and are guaranteed to have the correct set of features which function exactly as expected without any surprises.
+Deployments happen instantaneously and are guaranteed to have the correct set of features that function exactly as expected without any surprises.
- - Individual features are atomically deployable and don't impact / aren't impacted by the in-progress development of other features.
+ - Individual features are atomically deployable and don't impact, and aren't impacted by, the in-progress development of other features.
 If a feature isn't wanted, it can be pulled from production without impacting the rest of the system.
  - Virtualization or configuration management tools, such as docker chef or puppet, are used to ensure consistency between  developers, eliminating any systemic issues due to environmental configuration